 The Yachtie Glow: by Angela Orecchio

 Angela Orecchio is a chief stew, certified fitness instructor and health coach.
-This column was edited from her blog, Savvy Stewardess, The Smart Girl’s Guide to Yachting (www.savvystewardess.com).
+Her blog can be found at savvystewardess.com.
 Comments are welcome below.